The term “short breaks” refers to services that help parents/carers to more effectively

 - How you can shape short breaks

-I am writing to tell you about a change in the Short Break programme for children aged 4-11 with complex needs.
+I am writing to update you on the work we are doing on the Short Break programme for children aged 4-11 with complex needs.

 Where can I go if I need help now?

-In the meantime if you are the parent of a primary school aged child with complex needs and you are worried about what you can do, please contact the Short Breaks team who can talk to you about the options on 02089213002
+In the meantime if you are the parent of a primary school aged child with complex needs and you are worried about what you can do, please contact the Short Breaks team who can talk to you about the options available to you on 02089213002.

-If you are in receipt of a specialist package of support, please contact the Disabled Children Social Work Team to talk about how you can use your current package in the meantime on 02089212599
+If you are in receipt of a specialist package of support, and you are worried your child’s needs are not being met within the existing support, please contact the Disabled Children Social Work Team to talk about how you can use your current package in the meantime on 02089212599.

 Thank you for your patience.
 We understand the importance of these support services for your family and we are doing all that we can to get this right.